P1N2O/cloudflare-domain-prices/README.md

 # Actual-Domain-Prices
 The real cost of each TLD (top-level-domain).
 Find out how much your registrar marks up your domain prices.

-The actual price your registrar pays to the TLD owner.

-This repo is an effort to list the *real* costs that registries put on their TLDs.
-Since almost all registrars are for-profit operations, they usually increase the price of domains by a few dollars to turn a profit.
-Another tactic is drastically lowering the price for new customers (*cough* godaddy, 1and1) then effectively performing a bait-and-switch with expensive renewal costs.

-This list is aggregated from prices shown via the [Cloudflare Registrar](https://cloudflare.com/registrar), which guaranteed to only charge you what the registry charges (+ icaan fee) for the domain.
-Unfortunately, [as said here](https://developers.cloudflare.com/registrar/domain-registration/tld-support/), Cloudflare can't directly show each TLD price in their marketing material, so I made this list.

 This list is in **US Dollars**.

 |tld|price (USD)|